sadhanaKtechnofocus/agentic-callcenter/README.md

 > [!NOTE]
 > The deployment process will take some time to complete.
 You can monitor the progress in the terminal.
 Once the deployment is finished, all environment variables will be available in `.azure/<env name>/.env` file.

+### Phone calling integration
+> [!WARNING] Purchasing phone numbers cannot be automated at this time.
+You will need to follow the instructions in the [Azure Communication Services documentation](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/voice-calling/get-started?pivots=programming-language-python) to purchase a phone number and configure it.

+Infrastructure for phone calling integration is already deployed via EventGrid Webhook subscription to the `voice` Container App.

 ### WhatsApp integration

 > [!WARNING]
-> At this time there is no automated way to deploy the WhatsApp integration.
+> At this time there is no automated way to fully deploy the WhatsApp integration.
 You will need to follow the instructions in the [Azure Communication Services documentation](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/advanced-messaging/whatsapp/connect-whatsapp-business-account) to configure a phone number, associated it with WhatsApp Business profile and create a WhatsApp channel.

->
+Two EventGrid subscription are already created for you, delivering to Service Bus Queues: one for incoming SMS (required to validate phone number) and one for incoming WhatsApp messages (polled by the Azure Function).

-> Then update the `ACS_CHANNEL_REGISTRATION_ID` environment variable in the Azure Container Apps settings to match it.
+Update the `ACS_CHANNEL_REGISTRATION_ID` environment variable in the Azure Container Apps settings to match it, in order to send responses back.

 ## Local development